nbdd0121/norlit-libc/README.rst

 ..
 [1] No debug message is available yet
 ..
 [2] In GCC it is available in freestanding environment, though C11 does not require it
 ..
-[3] strsignal are stubbed and will abort on call
+[3] getenv and system not implemented
 ..
 [4] Unicode support is under consideration, currently non-ASCII code points will cause these functions to abort.
 ..
 [5] Conditional features are not in priority
 ..
 [6] Intended, but violate the standard